tuxxi/OpenBurn-old/README.md

 ## Planned/In-Progress Features (\* - in progress)

-- \*Mass flux at any point in the chamber
 - Every major 2D port (core) geometry
 - A 2D geometric-based regression model allowing for any arbitrary 2D grain shape.
 - An internal chemical equilibrium solver for shifting or frozen equlibrium, so the user can easily